philj56/tofi/doc/tofi.5.md

 **drun-launch**=*true\|false*

 > If true, directly launch applications on selection when in drun mode.
-> Otherwise, just print the path of the .desktop file to stdout.
+> Otherwise, just print the Exec line of the .desktop file to stdout.
 >
 > Default: false